-The Organization currently receives significant resources, which may include direct financial assistance, donated facilities usage, and administrative assistance, from GIT and affiliated organizations of GIT.
-At June 30, 2022, over 90% of the Organization's accounts payable and accrued expenses balance is payable to GIT, a substantial portion of which has been outstanding for a length of time which would be considered excessive for transactions between unrelated parties.
+The Organization receives significant resources, which has historically included direct financial assistance, donated facilities usage, and administrative assistance, from GIT and affiliated organizations of GIT.
+At June 30, 2023, over 90% of the Organization's accounts payable and accrued expenses balance is payable to GIT, a substantial portion of which has been outstanding for a length of time which would be considered excessive for transactions between unrelated parties.
 The Organization is obligated to an affiliate organization of GIT for a note payable described in Note 5.
-As of October 13, 2022, the date the consolidated financial statements are available for issue, the Organization has not remitted the annual payments due from June 30, 2018 through 2022 under this note.
-Additionally, a significant portion of the Organization's total revenue is derived from services performed for GIT, Emory University ("Emory"), or organizations or researchers affiliated with GIT or Emory in some capacity.
+As of October 12, 2023, the date the consolidated financial statements are available for issue, the Organization has not remitted the annual payments due from June 30, 2018 through 2023 under this note.
+Additionally, a portion of the Organization's total revenue is derived from services performed for GIT, Emory University ("Emory"), or organizations or researchers affiliated with GIT or Emory in some capacity.
 Interruption or discontinuation of the above-described sources of support or revenue or demands for immediate repayment of the obligations described above could cause substantial doubt in the Organization's ability to continue operating as an independent entity.
-As of October 13, 2022, the date the consolidated financial statements are available for issue, management believes the likelihood of one or more such occurrences during the subsequent twelve months to be remote.
+As of October 12, 2023, the date the consolidated financial statements are available for issue, management believes the above-described support will be adequate to provide for continuing operations of the Organization during the next twelve months, while recognizing that overall support levels may decrease based on the outcome of the discussions described in Note 14.

 The financial instruments which potentially subject the Organization to concentrations of credit risk are cash and accounts receivable for program services.
 The Organization has cash deposits with a financial institution in excess of the \$250,000 limit federally insured by the Federal Deposit Insurance Corporation ("FDIC").
-At June 30, 2022, uninsured cash totals \$941,223.
+At June 30, 2023, uninsured cash totals \$764,561.